On the dangers of minimalism in web applications

 /blog/..%2Fhidden.txt

 It worked!
 The contents of the file were displayed in the browser.
-Ok, I could see a file in the parent, but could I see files outside the application:
+Ok, I could see a file in the parent directory, but could I see files outside the application:

 /blog/..%2F..%2F..%2F..%2F..%2F..%2F..%2F..%2Fetc%2Fpasswd

 Oh dear!
-There was the contents of my /etc/passwd file in my web browser…
+There for all to see was the contents of my /etc/passwd file in my web browser…

 This is known as a path traversal vulnerability.
 Ten points if you spotted it.